max33nau/reactRouterLightningTalk/README.md

   npm install react-router --save

 #Install dev-dependencies, we will be using es6 in this walk through so make sure you get the babel loader and presets
-  npm install webpack html-webpack-plugin babel-core babel-loader babel-preset-es2015 css-loader html-loader path style-loader webpack-dev-server  --save-dev
+  npm install webpack html-webpack-plugin babel-core babel-loader babel-preset-es2015 css-loader html-loader path style-loader webpack-dev-server babel-preset-react   --save-dev

 #Create webpack config file
   touch webpack.config.js